 - When we put bits into the mouths of horses to make them obey us, it makes it possible to turn the whole animal.

-- A ship, although large and driven by strong winds, is steered by a rudder wherever the pilot wants to go.
+- Although large and driven by strong winds, a ship is steered by a rudder wherever the pilot wants to go.

-- The bit and rudder are small, but they provide direction to the horse and ship respectively.
+- The bit and rudder are small but provide direction to the horse and ship.
 They offer direction and control.

-- With seasoned words we can direct people’s lives in the right path.
+- We can direct people’s lives on the right path with seasoned words.

 - II.
 Power to Destroy (v.5-8) – Two examples are given here- fire and animal (v.
 5-8).

-Words have capacity to destroy families, fellowships, communities, and bring splits and divisions.
-A small slander can cause a big harm to a fellowship.
+Words have the capacity to destroy families, fellowships, and communities, and bring splits and divisions.
+A small slander can cause big harm to a fellowship.